Attacks On DSS Uncalled For | Leadership Newspaper

 Attacks On DSS Uncalled For

-The Department of State Security (DSS) has come under unprecedented attacks for doing its statutory duty of ensuring national security and wellbeing of the nation in recent times.
+The Department of State Security (DSS) has come under unprecedented attacks for doing its statutory duty of ensuring national security and wellbeing of the nation.
 A typical example of such attacks is the one by the Nigerian Bar Association (NBA) in the of case of the publisher of Sahara Reporters, Omoyele Sowore.
-The attack on the DSS is not only malicious, unpatriotic, but clearly uncalled for.
+The attack on the DSS is only malicious, unpatriotic, but clearly uncalled for.

 DSS, under Yusuf Magaji Bichi, has constantly adapted to various roles necessitated by evolving security threats in Nigeria, including counter-terrorism and counter-insurgency.
 The Service is also responsible for the security of the President and Vice President.
 The officers regularly undergo shooting marksmanship and undercover training, among other confidential operations.